-In addition to application information outlined on pages 11-12, the business emergency application contains an affidavit acknowledging that the voter was not aware of the out-of-county business trip prior to the normal absentee ballot deadline.
+In addition to application information outlined on pages 12, the business emergency application contains an affidavit acknowledging that the voter was not aware of the circumstances prior to the normal absentee ballot deadline.
 The medical emergency application requires that the attending physician describe and certify the circumstances as constituting an emergency.

-Military and Citizens Residing Overseas
+R Military and Citizens Residing Overseas

-Alabama citizens who are members of the Uniformed Services and their spouse and dependents, Merchant Marines, commissioned corps of the Public Health

-Service, the National Oceanic and Atmospheric Administration, and Alabama overseas citizens (also known as UOCAVA voters) have two options as to how they can receive their blank absentee ballots: (I) by electronic transmission or (2) by U.S. Mail.
+Alabama citizens who are members of the Uniformed Services and their spouse and dependents, Merchant Marines, commissioned corps of the Public Health Service, the National Oceanic and Atmospheric Administration, and Alabama overseas citizens (also known as UOCAVA voters) have two options as to how they can receive their blank absentee ballots: (1) by electronic transmission or (2) by U.S. Mail.